Robert (archbishop of Esztergom): Early career

 Robert was of French noble origin, who was born in the territory of the Diocese of Liège.
 It is presumable that he came to Hungary, when became a royal tutor of King Andrew's eldest son Béla (born 1206), replacing Bernard of Perugia, Archbishop of Split.
 In contemporary records, his name is referred to with the honorary title of "magister", demonstrating his university degree (possibly he studied in Liège or Sorbonne).
 Some historians consider he is identical with that Robertus Anglicus, who, alongside Peter, provost of Esztergom, stole documents from the papal register of the late Pope Alexander III in order to disarm the jurisdictional claims of the Archdiocese of Kalocsa against Esztergom.
 Historian Dániel Bácsatyai argues a namesake member of the cathedral chapter of Esztergom, mentioned in 1183, is the same person as Robert.

-He simultaneously functioned as chancellor and provost of Fehérvár from 1207 to 1209.
+He simultaneously functioned as chancellor and provost of Székesfehérvár from 1207 to 1209.
 In this capacity, he was a supporter of the so-called "new institutions", a new policy for royal grants introduced by Andrew.
 While recording the preliminaries of the royal charters throughout 1208 and 1209, Robert characterized this reform as "the best measure of a royal grant is its being immeasurable."
 That sentence reflects Robert's knowledge of Novellae Constitutiones (one of the four parts of the Roman law), where the same phrase appears regarding the donations of the churches.